What Is Multiple Sclerosis? Symptoms, Signs and Treatments

 There is also a fourth type of MS called benign MS, which is diagnosed in fewer than one in 10 people (iii).
 This is the least serious form of MS because it only causes a few relapses and the symptoms don’t go on to be permanent.

 There are many symptoms caused by MS, though most people affected by it only experience a few of them.
 Some of the most common symptoms are as follows:

-According to the NHS, the first symptom to be picked up on in around one in four MS cases is a problem with one of your eyes (i).
-Called optic neuritis, this is caused by inflammation of the optic nerve.
+According to the MS Society, vision problems are often an early symptom (iv).
+One of the most common vision problems in MS is called optic neuritis, which is caused by inflammation of the optic nerve.
 Problems can include temporary loss of vision, eye pain, blurred or double vision and seeing flashes of light.
 And while only one eye is usually affected, both eyes can have symptoms in a few cases.

 Many people with MS are affected by an overwhelming sense of exhaustion that can make daily activities a challenge.
 It can affect your balance and concentration and may become worse as the day goes on or when the weather’s hot, after you’ve been exercising or when you’re otherwise ill.

 Damage to the nerves that supply muscles can cause a range of problems, including spasms (tight muscle contractions), stiffness (spasticity) and weakness.
 If you have muscle weakness and spasticity, it can also lead to mobility problems where walking and moving about may become difficult.

 People with mobility problems may also be affected by musculoskeletal pain, thanks to the way problems with walking and moving put pressure on their lower back or hips.
 Pain can also be caused by damage to the nervous system (neuropathic pain).
 This can cause severe facial pain, painful muscle spasms as well as other sensations such as burning and pins and needles.